nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 Encryption protects the backup file, not the place it is kept.
 Backups downloaded through the Admin UI or copied to external or long-term storage leave the protection of the host behind, so the storage location, the transfer channel, and who may retrieve a backup all need to be controlled to the same standard as the server itself.

 Enabling encryption changes the restore path.
 Confirm that a backup taken after the change can actually be decrypted and restored before relying on it, and repeat that check periodically.
 An encrypted backup that cannot be decrypted is a loss of availability, which for backups is as damaging as a loss of confidentiality.

+<a id="ug-sec-audit-log" class="anchor"></a>

+### 2.5 Forwarding the audit log

+**Applies to:** Central Server, Security Server

+The audit log records every change an administrator makes to the system state or configuration through the Admin UI or the management REST API, whether the attempt succeeded or failed, together with the user name, the authentication type used and a correlation identifier.
+The events are enumerated in \[[SPEC-AL](#Ref_SPEC-AL)\].
+It is the record of who changed what, and on a Central Server it covers the registry and trust decisions that the whole ecosystem relies on.

+Kept only on the host, that record is no more trustworthy than the host.
+Anyone who obtains administrative access — an intruder, or an administrator acting outside their remit — can alter or delete the local file, and the actions that led to the access disappear with it.
+Forwarding the audit log to an independent system such as a SIEM or a central log server places the record beyond the reach of whoever controls the X-Road host, which is what makes it dependable as evidence.

+**Forward continuously rather than archiving periodically.** \[[UG-SS](#Ref_UG-SS)\] and \[[UG-CS](#Ref_UG-CS)\] recommend archiving the audit log to external storage or a log server to save disk space and to survive a crash.
+For security purposes the timing is what matters: anything not yet sent can still be altered on the host, and that gap is exactly when an attacker is active.
+Relay records as they are written instead of copying files on a schedule.

+**Protect the forwarding channel.** The audit log carries user names, X-Road identifiers, API URLs and the reasons actions failed.
+Forward it over an authenticated and encrypted transport, and prefer a reliable one, so that records are neither disclosed nor silently dropped on the way and the receiving system can rely on their origin.
+X-Road writes the audit log through syslog, so this is rsyslog configuration; where that configuration lives is described in \[[UG-SS](#Ref_UG-SS)\] and \[[UG-CS](#Ref_UG-CS)\] section "Changing the Configuration of the Audit Log".

+**Alert on the events that matter, do not only collect them.** A log nobody reads detects nothing.
+At a minimum, alert on failed authentication and failed token log-ins, on the creation, modification and deletion of API keys, on changes to user roles and permissions, and on key and certificate operations.
+On a Central Server, add changes to the member and Security Server registry, to approved certification and time-stamping authorities, and to trusted anchors, since those alter the security policy of the entire instance. \[[SPEC-AL](#Ref_SPEC-AL)\] lists the complete set of events to select from.

+**Forward the host's own audit trail as well.** Changes made outside the Admin UI and the management REST API are not in the X-Road audit log at all — installing and upgrading the software, creating operating system users and granting them permissions, and editing configuration files directly.
+Those are precisely the actions of someone who already has access to the host.
+Operating system level auditing has to be collected and forwarded alongside the X-Road audit log for the record to be complete.

+#### 2.5.1 Considerations and risks

+The audit log records configuration changes, not data access.
+It will show that a service or an access right was added, but not which messages were subsequently exchanged under it; that is what the message log holds.
+Neither log answers the other's questions, and an investigation usually needs both.

+The audit log contains personal data.
+User names, X-Road identifiers and API URLs are all present in the records, so the protection and retention requirements that apply follow from that content and continue to apply to the forwarded copy.
+Sending the log to a SIEM does not transfer the obligation to the SIEM's operator; it extends it to a second system.

+Correlating events across hosts depends on their clocks.
+The correlation identifier links records belonging to the same request on one server, but reconstructing a sequence that spans a Security Server, a Central Server and the SIEM relies on those systems agreeing about the time.
+Keep the hosts synchronised to a trusted time source and monitor for drift, or the order of events in an investigation cannot be trusted.

 <a id="ug-sec-ss-controls" class="anchor"></a>